malin-horstmann/bayesian_pyhf/README.md

 ```
 pip install --editable .
 ```
-for an editable install of `Bayesian_pyhf`.
+for an editable install of `bayesian_pyhf`.

-For a quick example, see [example.ipynb](https://github.com/malin-horstmann/Bayesian_pyhf/blob/main/examples/SimpleEx.ipynb).
+For a quick example, see [example.ipynb](https://github.com/malin-horstmann/bayesian_pyhf/blob/main/examples/SimpleEx.ipynb).

 ## Development